 Co-curated by Fabiola R. Delgado and Faride Mereb

-The program participants include Leonardo Almao, Deborah Castillo, Alexander Chaparro, Gabriela García, Mercedes Golip, Franklin Hurtado, Henry Rueda, Henry Solórzano, Ugo Ulive, Graciela Yáñez Vicentini, and Luis Moreno Villamediana.
-Public program details and RSVP links below.
+The program participants included Leonardo Almao, Deborah Castillo, Alexander Chaparro, Gabriela García, Mercedes Golip, Franklin Hurtado, Henry Rueda, Henry Solórzano, Ugo Ulive, Graciela Yáñez Vicentini, and Luis Moreno Villamediana.
+The video archive of these programs can be accessed below.

 VIRTUAL AREPERA with Mercedes Golip